torstenknabe/dcjs11course/06-objects/readme.md

     owners: ["Tedi", "Ena"]
   }
 ```

->Its pretty rare to see the constructed syntax being used.
-Most of the time, stick to using the literal syntax.

 We can get and set object properties with either dot notation or square brackets and parenthesis.

 #### Setting properties